MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-KT-Module13.md

 * R code to find the multiplier for the confidence interval using theory-based methods.

-    * pt will give you a p-value using the t-distribution with n-2 df (enter for yy)
+    * qt will give you the multiplier using the t-distribution with n-2 df (enter for yy)

-    * Enter the value of the standardized statistic for xx
+    * Enter the percentile for the given confidence level

     * If a greater than alternative, change lower.tail = TRUE to FALSE.